-Applications For The 2024 Region Smart City Awards Will Open On March 29
+Applications for the 2024 Region Smart City Awards will open on March 29

 Shortlisted entities will be invited to participate in the Smart City Expo World Congress · Hangzhou Stage, scheduled from September 25 to 29, 2024, including relevant forums, government-enterprise closed-door meetings, and the award ceremony.
 Shortlisted and winning entities and their affiliates will be bestowed with trophies and certificates, and the relevant shortlisted and winning cases will be collected in the Essence of Award Cases (Region*).

-To apply for the "Region Smart City Awards*", please visit the following link: .
+To apply for the "Region Smart City Awards*", please visit the following link: [Application Link]:

 Legal Disclaimer: